Droid 4: Network roaming

 As initially marketed by Verizon, when first launched, the Droid 4 was not capable of roaming in countries with non-CDMA wireless networks.
 However, after installing the update from Android 2.3 to Android 4.0, global roaming is automatically enabled on the handsets, allowing the Droid 4 to use GSM bands and provide HSPA data connections outside the US.
 However, LTE speeds are only available on Verizon's CDMA network.
 Unlike previous versions of the phone, the Droid 4 does not have a hot-swappable battery.

 Updates

-The Droid 4 originally came with Android 2.3 "Gingerbread" out of the box, however, Motorola gradually updated the handset to Android 4.0 "Ice Cream Sandwich" and then finally to Android 4.1 "Jelly Bean".
+The Droid 4 originally came with Android 2.3 "Gingerbread" out of the box; however, Motorola gradually updated the handset to Android 4.0 "Ice Cream Sandwich" and then finally to Android 4.1 "Jelly Bean".
 Motorola has also released regular maintenance updates from time to time.

 Unofficial

-LineageOS support exists and is currently being maintained by the community, with LineageOS 14.1 (Android 7.1.2 "Nougat") being the latest official port for the device.
+LineageOS support exists and was being maintained by the community, with LineageOS 14.1 (Android 7.1.2 "Nougat") being the last official port for the device.